-LPNs who possess an unencumbered current Tennessee practical nurse license, meet the academic requirements, complete 23-24 hours of general education coursework and are selected for admission are eligible for the LPN to RN Career Mobility.
+LPNs who possess an unencumbered current Tennessee practical nurse license, meet the academic requirements, complete twenty (20) hours of general education coursework and are selected for admission are eligible for the LPN to RN Career Mobility.
 LPNs pursuing this option must apply by February 1st for summer admission.
 The following prerequisite coursework must be completed with a grade of C or above by the application deadline to be eligible for the LPN to RN Career Mobility:

-- College to Career Navigation (COL 1030) 3 credits - Anatomy and Physiology I and II (BIOL 2010 and 2020)\.
-8 credits - English Composition I (ENGL 1010) 3 credits - General Psychology (PSYC 1030) 3 credits - · Life Span Psychology (PSYC 2130) 3 credits - A major specific elective: (one of the following) Precalculus Algebra (MATH 1710) 3 credits, Introductory Statistics (MATH 1530) 3 credits, Principles of Nutrition (HEC 231) 3 credits, or Microbiology (BIOL 2230) 4 credits - \ These courses must have been completed less than five years from the date of program enrollment.
+- Anatomy and Physiology I and II (BIOL 2010 and 2020) .
+8 credits - English Composition I (ENGL 1010) 3 credits - General Psychology (PSYC 1030) 3 credits - Life Span Psychology (PSYC 2130) 3 credits - Introduction to Human Pathophysiology (HSC 190) 3 credits - These courses must have been completed less than five years from the date of program enrollment.